Are you considering moving to Florida for your golden years? Before you do, there are some essential things about the state that you don’t know.

 While taxes can be low in Florida, don’t expect to live tax-free.

-The state has a 6% sales tax on most goods, and counties can add additional sales tax.
-You can expect to pay an extra 1.5% in sales tax in some counties.
+The state imposes a 6% sales tax on most goods, and counties can impose additional sales taxes.
+In some counties, you can expect to pay an extra 1.5% in sales tax.

 You also face property taxes if you own a home, condo, or other property in the state.
 This tax can vary from location to location within the state.